 All Honors Foundations Course proposals must first be vetted by the chair in the home department in the statement of support.

 Except in extraordinary circumstances pre-approved by affected chairs, no more than one faculty fellow will come from any given department within a single cohort.

 Efforts will be made to distribute Honors Foundation Course offerings across all six eligible GEF bins (2-7), and across multiple colleges across the university.

-• November 15, 2018: Deadline for Honors Faculty Fellow applications/course proposals.
-The Assistant Dean will perform an initial review of all applications.
-If an applicant proposes a course that extends into another discipline, the Assistant Dean will seek sign-off from the chair of the department in question, before reinserting it into the batch of applications.
-This will be true for any HFC in the future, not just those in the Honors Faculty Fellows program.
+- November 11, 2022: Deadline for Honors Faculty Fellow applications and course proposals.
+The Associate Dean will perform an initial review of all applications.
+If an applicant proposes a course that extends into another discipline, the Associate Dean will seek sign-off from the chair of the department in question, before reinserting it into the batch of applications.

-• November 2019-January 2020: Fellows participate in selection process for next cohort.
+- November 2023 - January 2024: Fellows participate in selection process for next cohort.

-• May 2020: Honors Faculty Fellows meet for post-mortem discussion of year, offer feedback on program.
+- May 2024: Honors Faculty Fellows meet for postmortem discussion of year, offer feedback on program.